Curitiba: Ethnic groups

-According to the 2010 IBGE Census, 1,678,965 people resided in the city of Curitiba.
-The census revealed 1,381,938 White people (78.9%), 294,127 Pardo (Multiracial) people (16.8%), 49,978 Afro-Brazilian people (2.9%), 23,138 Asian people (1.4%), 2,693 Amerindian people (0.2%).
+According to the 2022 census, 1,773,718 people resided in the city of Curitiba.
+The census revealed 1,320,252 White people (74.4%), 355,834 Pardo (Multiracial) people (20.1%), 71,948 Afro-Brazilian people (4.1%), 23,635 Asian people (1.3%), 1,976 Amerindian people (0.1%).

-In 2010, Curitiba was Brazil's 8th most populous city.
+Curitiba is Brazil's 8th most populous city.
 In 2010, the city had 359,201 opposite-sex couples and 974 same-sex couples.
 The population of Curitiba was 52.3% female and 47.7% male.

 As with most of Southern Brazil's population, Curitiba is mostly inhabited by European descendants.
 The first Europeans to arrive were of Portuguese origin, during the 17th century.
 They intermarried with the native people and with the African slaves.

 Up until the 19th century, the inhabitants of the city of Curitiba were natives and mixed-race, Portuguese and Spanish immigrants.
 In 1808 foreigners were granted the right to ownership of land, and in 1853 Parana became an independent province, and these events resulted in a substantial number of immigrants from Europe.

 The first non-Iberian (Portuguese and Spaniard) immigrants to come to the city were German.

 The Memorial of Polish Immigration was inaugurated on 13 December 1980, after the visit of Pope John Paul II in June.
 Its area is 46000 m2 and was part of the former Candles plant.
 The seven wooden log houses are parts of this memorial area, as a memento of the Polish immigrants' struggles and faith.
 Objects like an old wagon, pipe of cabbage and a print of the Black Madonna of Częstochowa (patron saint of the Polish people), form parts of the memorial.
 The first group of Poles arrived in Curitiba around 1871.
 Curitiba has the biggest colony of Polish immigrants in Brazil.